javarcho/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.\

+its used to attempt to match the current url with the same way the <route> does

 1. How would you explain form validation to someone who has never programmed before?

+form validation is a way for a user such as themselves to provide feedback in a specific area where the user is rquired to fill out, it provides an efficient way for websites and their owners to keep records in a secure location.

 1. In 1-2 sentences, define end to end testing.

+end to end testing is testing form the front-end to the back-end

 ## Instructions